-All Non-Executive Directors are appointed for a specific term of not more than three years.
+All Non-Executive Directors (including Independent Non-Executive Directors) are appointed for a specific term of not more than three years.
 All Directors shall retire from office by rotation and are subject to re-election at annual general meetings at least once every three years.